 - Camp Staff: with camper to staff ratios of 5:1, we need an average of 70 individuals each camp session to donate 9 days of their time to be our full-time staff at Camp Goodtimes.
 We recruit candidates dedicated to caring for the wellbeing of our campers while also having the time of their life.
 We also need veteran staff to lead our 1-day Mini Camp.

 Single-Day Volunteers: in addition to our full-time, non-paid staff, we rely on the generosity of 100+ individuals who give between 2–8 hours of their time to help with activities, check in, and set up.

-All of our camps are no cost to the participant or family and are made possible through donations.
+All of our camps and events are no cost to the participant or family and are made possible through donations.

 BENEFITS OF CAMP